 The Impact of the Great Recession

 Here is a closer look since 2007.
 The reversal began in 2008, but it accelerated in the Fall of that year following the September 15th bankruptcy of Lehmann Brothers.
-In this seasonally adjusted data the reversal peaked in early 2010.
-Over three-and-a-half years later the spread has narrowed a bit, but we're a long way from returning to the ratio before the Great Recession.
+In this seasonally adjusted data, the reversal peaked in January of 2010.

 The two charts above are seasonally adjusted and include the entire workforce, which the CPS defines as age 16 and over.
 A problem inherent in using this broadest of cohorts is that it includes the population that adds substantial summertime volatility to the full-time/part-time ratio, namely, high school and college students.
 Also the 55-plus cohort includes a subset of employees that opt for part-time employment during the decade following the historical peak spending years (ages 45-54) and as a transition toward retirement.

-The next chart reduces the summertime volatility problem by focusing on the 25-54 workforce.
+The next chart better illustrates summertime volatility by focusing on the change since 2007 in full- and part-time employment for the 25-54 workforce.
 Note that the government's full-time/part-time data for this cohort is only available as non-seasonally adjusted.
-To help us recognize the summer seasonality that remains, I've used a lighter color for the summer-month markers, which are the most subject to temporary shifts from part-time to 35-plus hours of employment.
-I've also included 12-month moving averages for the two series to help us identify the slope of the trend over the past three years.
+To help us recognize the summer seasonality, I've used a lighter color for the June-July-August markers, which are the most subject to temporary shifts from part-time to 35-plus hours of employment.
+I've also included 12-month moving averages for the two series to help us identify the slope of the trend in recent years.

 Like the 16-and-over version, this chart depicts a current situation that is considerably different from the era before the Financial Crisis, although the trend has been slowly improving since early 2010, as illustrated by the dotted-line moving averages.
-Since this is non-seasonally adjusted data, the summer months are obvious outliers, with full-time employment spiking during the June-August period.
-In July 2012 and again in August 2013 the data points nudged each other.
-For the last two months, not surprisingly, the spread returned.
-We can certainly hope the dotted lines will continue to slope toward each other and eventually cross back to the old normal for this core population segment.
-But at the current rate, it will take years for the numbers to return to the pre-recession percentages.
+In this is non-seasonally adjusted data, the summer months are obvious outliers, with full-time employment spiking during the June-August period.

-Meanwhile, many have speculated that the Affordable Care Act (aka Obamacare) is playing a role in company decisions about full-time versus part-time employment.
+Over the past two years many have speculated that the Affordable Care Act (aka Obamacare) has played a role in company decisions about full-time versus part-time employment.
 The $2,000 per employee penalty for companies that do not comply with regulations has influenced some to rethink their employment policies.
-In July the government pushed the start of the penalty from January 2014 to January 2015.
-But the anticipation of the penalty, even though delayed a year, may influence the decisions of private employers.
+In July 2013 the government pushed the start of the penalty from January 2014 to January 2015.
+But the anticipation of the penalty, even though delayed a year, no doubt influenced the decisions of private employers.

-With regard to Obamacare and part-time employment, one thing is crystal clear: The surge in par-time employment triggered by the recession, not by the Affordable Care Act, as the next chart clearly illustrates.
+With regard to Obamacare and part-time employment, as I've repeatedly emphasized: The surge in part-time employment was triggered by the recession, not by the Affordable Care Act, as the next chart clearly illustrates.

-As I mentioned at the outset, the monthly employment report is a hodgepodge of data.
+The Bureau of Labor Statistics' monthly employment report is a hodgepodge of data.
 The full-time/part-time ratio is but a tiny piece of the whole, and the magic 35-hour threshold is arguably arbitrary.
-But this is, nevertheless, a metric that bears watching in the months ahead as we try to understand where the economy is headed.
-The big question is whether the ratio shift is the result of a structural change initially triggered by the Great Recession but now driven by a combination of several factors, not least of which are workplace demographics and ongoing increases in technology-driven productivity with less dependence on human workforce participation.
+But this is, nevertheless, a metric that bears close watching as we try to understand where the economy is headed.
+The question is whether the ratio shift is to some extent a structural change initially triggered by the Great Recession but now driven by a combination of several factors, not least of which are workplace demographics and ongoing increases in technology-driven productivity with less dependence on human workforce participation.